-To be eligible for the free* adult courses you need to aged 19 or over and live in the live in the West Midlands Combined Authority area.
+To be eligible for the free* adult courses you need to be aged 19 or over and live in the West Midlands Combined Authority area.

 English & Maths: If you are aged 19 or over and have not previously achieved GCSE grade C or above in English and/or maths, you can study for free.

 Students aged 19 and over are usually subsidised by the Government for most qualifications up to a level 3.
 Students are expected to pay the fee published which relates to their age.

 Students who are aged 19 years and over wanting to enrol on an additional level 3 course are not funded by the Government and consequently are expected to pay the fee listed.
 These students can either pay fees themselves or apply for a Government Advanced Learner Loan to pay for tuition fees.

 For further information and an explanation of fees and funding please contact Student Services on 01384 363 363

 |Course Type||19-23 Years of Age||24 Years of Age +|